Not only have I never considered myself overburdened with virtues worth signalling, but if I were I would generally prefer to keep them quiet.

 Virtue signalers grandstand, essentially saying: look at me, I'm moral.
 They do this without actually making a difference.
 They're more concerned with looking moral than being moral.
 It's the practice of publicly expressing moral or political beliefs in order to show one's good character.

-There certainly are annoying individuals who don't care about racial equality or climate change at all, but are quick to take sanctimonious positions for the sake of sanctimony and self-interest.
-But on the whole, I think the norm of people cheaply communicating that they care about something can be good.
-We shouldn't expect that people know what methane clathrate is in order to advocate vociferously for climate change.
+There are annoying individuals who don't care about racial equality or climate change at all, but are quick to take sanctimonious positions for the sake of self-interest.
+But on the whole, I think the norm of people cheaply communicating that they care about something is be good.
+We shouldn't expect that people know what methane clathrate is in order to advocate for climate change.

 People do virtue signal.
 Recent examples of this are: